Try The Xbox This Spring...

 Sometimes, using 1/2 inch electrical conduit will not require the use of a predator guard IF the pole is waxed or some sort of oil applied to make it slippery.

-How To Mount Bluebird Houses
+How To Mount Bluebird Boxes

-Mount boxes in very open, grassy areasBluebird houses should be mounted on a free standing pole if at all possible.
+Mount boxes in very open, grassy areasBluebird boxes should be mounted on a free standing pole if at all possible.
 This is because it is far easier to protect the nest from climbing predators when a pole is used in conjunction with a predator guard (see previous section).
-Also, when using a pole, you are not limited in where to locate the house.
-Round metal poles are probably easiest to work with, but metal fenceposts and wooden poles can work well also.
+Also, when using a pole, you are not limited in where to locate the box.
+Round metal poles are probably easiest to work with, but metal fence posts and wooden poles can work well also.
 The pole should be 5 feet high AFTER installing it in the ground.
 Usually, you will need 12" to 18" of the pole buried in the ground for optimum stability.
 Even then, depending on the soil type, you will probably need to straighten the pole from time to time.
 This is because the combination of wind and the soil getting wet will cause the pole to lean.

-Another system that has been found to work well is 1/2" electrical conduit and reinforcing bar, or re-bar.Nest box with 1/2" conduit pole mounting (photo courtesy of Tom Comfort) You would need a 5 foot tall section of conduit and 4 or 5 foot high length of rebar.
-Also, you will need a block of wood on the back of the house into which you can drill a 3/4" hole, about 1 1/2" deep to receive the conduit.
+Another system developed by Steve Gilbertson, that has been found to work well is 1/2" electrical conduit and reinforcing bar, or re-bar.Nest box with 1/2" conduit pole mounting (photo courtesy of Tom Comfort) You would need a 5 foot tall section of conduit and 4 or 5 foot high length of rebar.
+Also, you will need a block of wood on the back of the box into which you can drill a 3/4" hole, about 1 1/2" deep to receive the conduit.
 Drive the rebar into the ground about 15 to 18 inches, making sure it is straight.
 Then slide the conduit pipe over the rebar and just embed it in the ground.
 Then mount the nest box on top of the conduit.
-An extra 1/2" pipe clamp or piece of PVC pipe can then be used to secure the house to the pole so that it doesn't twist easily.
+An extra 1/2" pipe clamp or piece of PVC pipe can then be used to secure the box to the pole so that it doesn't twist easily.
 You're now set to go!

-It is very, very important to monitor the progress of each of your bluebird nestboxes.
+It is very, very important to monitor the progress of each of your bluebird nest boxes.
 Why is this Nest boxes should be monitored regularlyimportant?

-1. You need to know what kind of bird may be nesting or trying to nest in your house.
+1. You need to know what kind of bird may be nesting or trying to nest in your box.
 Is it a bluebird?
 A tree Swallow?
 A House Sparrow?
 By looking at the nest type, you can tell the type of bird that is using the box.
 If it is a house sparrow nest, you need to take action to remove them from the box.
-For strategies for controlling house sparrows, see the Problem Solving section.
+For strategies for controlling house sparrows, see the Problem Solving page.

 2. If there are problems with the bluebird box, you need to know what they are so you can solve them.
 For instance, you can check for blowfly or ant infestations.
 Also, you can tell if sparrows have attacked the nest.
-The only way to know these things is by checking your nestbox regularly.
+The only way to know these things is by checking your nest box regularly.

 3. Recording data for nest boxes is very useful and can be helpful to bluebird conservation efforts if reported to the Michigan Bluebird Society and/or the North American Bluebird Society.
-It also helps you in learning about bluebird lifecycles and understanding how to improve your nesting success rates.
+It also helps you in learning about bluebird life cycles and understanding how to improve your nesting success rates.

-Nestbox monitoring should be done from the first time you see bluebirds building a nest in your box through the date the young fledge.
+Nest box monitoring should be done from the first time you see bluebirds building a nest in your box through the date the young fledge.
 This can be done with a simple data form.
-We have a bluebird nestbox monitoring form you can download from this site.
+We have a bluebird nest box monitoring form you can download from this site.

 When she leaves the nest, you can check to see if there is any activity, what is the progress of the nest, how large the young are, etc. Write down anything significant on your data form.
 Close the box up, and quickly walk away.
 Nest checks can be done a minute or less usually.
 As your experience grows, you can take more detailed data and even pick up the young.
 (Don't worry about handling the young as long as you are gentle.
 The parents will NOT abandon the young just because you have looked at their nest or handled the babies).

 Nest checks can be done up until about the time they are 12 days old.
 After that, there's a risk that the birds will prematurely fledge from the box if you open it up.
-At this point, the birds are not able to fly and will most likely perish if they leave the nestbox.
+At this point, the birds are not able to fly and will most likely perish if they leave the nest box.
 So, at this point, just keep monitoring the box from a distance.
 Notice whether the parents are still coming in and out of the box.
 Eventually, you will see the young around the entrance hole and sometimes protruding their heads outside the box.
 This means that fledging day is imminent.
 It is a rare treat to be on hand when the young birds leave the nest for the first time.

 For a complete list of problems which can occur and how to deal with them, go to our Problem Solving Page